padmassun/btap-development-environment/README.md

 7. It will ask to restart.
 8. To-do : Add steps to remove other ruby installations form neteans!!

+### To-do : cloning the repositories in windows-host
 ### To-do : Creating an new netbeans project using existing sources
 ### To-do : Running the NECB archetypes locally
 ### To-do : Running the NECB archetypes on Amazon